NicolasMarca/NicolasMarca.github.io/_posts/2024-08-01-project_1_post.md

 category: project
 sidebar-hide: true
 ---
-asdDeveloped an automated report generation system to establish a consistent and efficient framework for generating analytical reports based on selected indicators and IDs.

-##  Developed an interactive report to draw insights from various datasets and previous reports of remittances in Belgium, designed to be embedded and displayed on a website.
+Developed an interactive report to draw insights from various datasets and previous reports of remittances in Belgium, designed to be embedded and displayed on a website.

-###  lkjasdfkDeveloped an interactive report to draw insights from various datasets and previous reports of remittances in Belgium, designed to be embedded and displayed on a website.

 <br>
 <section class="article-text">